 - Even if you launch your app in one geographical region now, you will likely expand it to other regions.
 You should design and develop your app in a manner that future localization is easy.
 This is called “app internationalization”.
-You can read “7 tips for mobile app localization” for guidance.
+You can read our guide to mobile app localization for more information.

 2. Determine the project scope to start a streaming service

 Launching an app like Netflix is a large project.
 I recommend that you use the Agile SDLC model, and start with a “Minimum Viable Product” (MVP).
 You can further enhance the app based on market feedback.
 Read about Agile in “What is software development life cycle and what you plan for?”.